 It was only in 1967 that Britain decriminalised homosexual acts and by this time Kenneth was well into his forties.
-The deep spiritual belief that being gay was a sin was intrenched into Williams’ psyche something that he wouldn’t be able to accept or come to terms with throughout his life.
+The deep spiritual belief that being gay was a sin was entrenched into Williams’ psyche something that he wouldn’t be able to accept or come to terms with throughout his life.

 Even meeting the playwright Joe Orton with his liberal views wasn’t enough to shake off the British facade of wearing the collar and tie even on the beach.
 You had to look the man to be the man.

 My mother was desperate for me to emulate older people within my family unit.
 “Why can’t you dress like your uncle so and so?”
 She used to ask me.
-Growing up with someone who believe that in the 1980s young teenagers should dress like someone in their late 60s caused a great amount of conflict in my house.
-Especially when it came for me to tell them I had become a christian and would be regularly attending the the local church.
+Growing up with someone who believes that in the 1980s young teenagers should dress like someone in their late 60s caused a great amount of conflict in my house.
+Especially when it came for me to tell them I had become a Christian and would be regularly attending the local church.
 My mother was horrified that I was going to church each week dressed in jeans and t-shirt.
 I had become morally bankrupt in her eyes.

 My life seems to have been almost a copy of Williams on paper.
 His father was Welsh.
 The religion was Methodist as was my mother’s.
 We both suffered from depression and conflicts due to being gay.
 Always the consummate clown from an early age.
-I was berated from my mother when they received the annual report to say I was messy and a chatterbox.
+I was berated by my mother when they received the annual report to say I was messy and a chatterbox.
 I can remember from the age of 6 thinking up my first joke.
-I explained to this to my mother many years later that in conversation with anyone my brain is think of a funny line to say.
+I explained to this to my mother many years later that in conversation with anyone my brain is thinking of a funny line to say.
 If I do think it’s funny I will say it.
 If it isn’t I won’t.
 Other times I will say things without thinking and some people do laugh but others seeing as being crude or rude.